 “That is why a man will leave his father and mother and will be united with his wife, and they will become one flesh.” – Genesis 2:24

 When the other needs time alone or some space, give it to them.
 There is no need to be attached at the hip at all times now that you’re married.
-Giving space is a positive thing, and in some cases, can even bring you closer together.
+Giving space is a positive thing and it is actually quite healthy.
+In some cases, it can even bring you closer together.

 Surround yourself with people who support your marriage.
-Being around those who do not will only put doubt and negativity into your mind.
+Being around those who do not will only put doubt and negative thoughts into your mind.
+Don’t let those who don’t believe in marriage, or getting married young, or the desire to start a family, try and control how you should live your life.
+It’s your choice, not theirs.

 Always pray with your husband.
 Not only should you pray together as a couple, but also pray for him.
 Pray for safety as he drives to work, that he has a good day and for things turn in his favour, for any worries he may have, and of course, to keep his heart turned toward God.